Ram Gopal Varma: Biographies

 Varma wrote an autobiography titled Na Ishtam ("As I Please"), which discusses his life experiences and philosophy.
 'Naa Ishtam' was released in December 2010 at Taj Banjara, Hyderabad.
 Sirasri, poet, lyricist and writer wrote a biographical book on the interactions he had with Ram Gopal Varma with the title Vodka With Varma.
 Director Puri Jagannadh launched the book in December 2012.

 In November 2015, Varma published his book Guns and Thighs: The Story of My Life, which discusses a wide range of subjects, from the influences and circumstances that drew him to cinematic techniques, his successful and unsuccessful films, his Hindi cinema idols, his live-in relationship with Suchitra Krishnamoorthi, his relationship with the media and the controversies dogging him, his philosophy of life, and Indian cinema.
 On this occasion, Varma said "I dedicated my book to Ayn Rand, Bruce Lee, Urmila Matondkar, Amitabh Bachchan, and a few gangsters."

 Personal life

 Varma was married to Ratna, whom he later divorced.
 They have a daughter who is a classical dancer.

 Controversies

-On 21 October 2025, Ram Gopal posted a tweet from his verified Twitter handle celebrating Diwali by comparing the situation in Gaza with Diwali festives, where he wrote "In INDIA only one day is DIWALI and in GAZA, every day is DIWALI", while the situation in Gaza has been described by leading human rights organizations as a genocide.
+On 21 October 2025, Ram Gopal was slammed for posting an "insensitive" tweet from his verified Twitter handle on Diwali by comparing the situation in Gaza with Diwali festivities, where he wrote "In INDIA only one day is DIWALI and in GAZA, every day is DIWALI", while the situation in Gaza has been described by leading human rights organisations as a genocide.